Polybia paulista: Chemotherapeutic potential of Polybia-MP1

 Polybia paulista features a peptide Polybia-MP1 that causes increased permeability in cells featuring phospholipids phosphatidylserine (PS) and phosphatidylethanolamine (PE) on the outer membrane.
 As cancer cells feature the PS and PE phospholipids on the outside of the cell membrane, unlike with non-cancerous cells where they usually remain on the inside of the cell membrane, they are susceptible to the peptide which causes increased cell permeability to a degree that molecules critical for cell function may leak out.

 Further research is needed to ensure that Polybia-MP1 is safe for use as a chemotherapeutic drug.

 Parasitism

 Polybia paulista are infected by the parasites strepsipteran and an un-described gregarine.
 Both these parasites infer the hemocoel in the master of adults.
-Strepsipteran manipulates the overall body size if workers, and cause workers to depart from the nest after emergence as adults.
+Strepsipteran manipulates the overall body size of workers, and cause workers to depart from the nest after emergence as adults.
 Gregarine found to cause workers to have larger body size, but was concluded that these parasites prefer larger worker body size and prolong development in larvae which allows them to grow larger.